oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 - There is a limit of 2 CPUs for foreground processes, 2 GB of RAM and 12 GB of user data on disk.
 - Total number of chunks for FREE Database defaults to 12 if `CATALOG_CHUNKS` value is not specified.
 This default value is determined considering limitation of 12 GB of user data on disk for oracle free database.
 - `INIT_SGA_SIZE` and `INIT_PGA_SIZE` to control the SGA and PGA allocation at the database level are not supported.
-- Provisioning the Sharded Database using Cloning from Database Gold Image is NOT supported with Oracle Database Free Image.
+- Provisioning the Oracle Globally Distributed Database using Cloning from Database Gold Image is NOT supported with Oracle Database Free Image.
+- `ORACLE_SID` has to be `FREE`
+- The PDB specified using parameter `ORACLE_PDB`, to be created along with the Database deployment in a container, has to be `FREEPDB1`
+- Additional PDB can be specified using parameter `ORACLE_FREE_PDB`
+- You can specify a database unique name different from `ORACLE_SID`, which has to be `FREE`, by using the parameter `DB_UNIQUE_NAME`

 ## Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images